datopia/pixyll/_drafts/hitchhiker.md

 # From The Ground Up

-Let's briefly revise the properties of simpler, related tree structures, before guiding the reader through the design of the Hitchiker tree via successive refinements.
+Let's briefly revise the properties of simpler, related tree structures, before guiding the reader through the design of the Hitchiker tree.

 ## Binary Trees